 No. Not in the truest form.
 But it’s certainly on pace with VW’s other sportier offerings, which is both good and bad.
 Good because the ride is compliant and thus making the car fun to drive.
 Bad, because at times it can be a bit rough, or not quite soft enough to always deliver a comfortable ride.
 Nevertheless, it’s a good balance and one that has left me impressed with the diminutive car.

 However, my Beetle cost well north of $30,000.
 I thought this was a youth targeted car?
-At that price point you could step into a mid tier Hyundai with perhaps many more bells and whistles.
+At that price point you could step into a highly rated car such as mid tier Hyundai with perhaps many more bells and whistles.
 Making matters worse, it would seem auto headlights and a back up camera aren’t standard.
 And yes, you’ll want both of those things.
 Or at least the back up camera in the case of the convertible version of the car, as the back window is so small, and thus the blind spots so massive, backing up is a test in faith and patience.
 Roof down and it’s really a none issue.
 But still, VW should have seen this glaring shortcoming and fixed it, especially since cabriolets always have a higher price tag than their hard top counterparts.

 What I haven’t told you, at least not yet, is that my Beetle was an R version.
 This equates to a 2.0l 4 banger that knocks out 210hp.
 And with it some get up and go that is neither neck braking or underwhelming.
 Everything is hooked up via a 6-speed manual that is nice and notchy, and left little to be desired.
 I didn’t get as much spirited driving in as I’d had hoped, but I was all together impressed with the performance, handling and overall build of the car.